l7mp/l7mp/kernel-offload/README.md

 ### l7mp container

-The l7mp [Dockerfile](/Dockerfile) handles the creation of l7mp container w/ kernel offload.
-It uses a builder container to compile the node-bpf package from [sources](https://github.com/levaitamas/node_bpf/tree/musl).
-The compiled offload code and the node-bpf package is then copied to the final l7mp image.
+The l7mp [Dockerfile](/Dockerfile) can build l7mp container with kernel offload.
+Under the hood, a builder container build l7mp, compiles the node-bpf package from [sources](https://github.com/levaitamas/node_bpf/tree/musl) and the kernel offload object.
+Then, the compiled offload code and the l7mp installation with the node-bpf package is copied to the final l7mp image.

+The command to build an l7mp container with kernel offload support:
 ```sh
 sudo docker build -t l7mp .
 ```

 ## Usage

-The kernel offload usage has two main stages: preparation and offload configuration.
-First, we show the preparation steps required for using the kernel offload.
-After that, we configure l7mp with kernel offloading.
+The kernel offload usage has two main stages: preparation and configuration.
+First, we show the preparations required for the kernel offload in various environments.
+Then, we show how to configure l7mp to use kernel offloading.

 ### Set capabilities

 Deployments require `CAP_NET_ADMIN` and `CAP_SYS_ADMIN` capabilites to load the kernel offload object.
+Setting these capabilities differ by deployment types.
+Below we show the process for bare-metal, Docker, and Kubernetes deployments.

 #### Bare-metal
 Set up [capabilities](https://wiki.archlinux.org/title/capabilities) or use `sudo`.

 #### Docker
-You canstart an l7mp container with the following command:
+Docker provides `--cap-add` arguments.
+To start an l7mp container, use a similar command:
 ```sh
 sudo docker run --cap-add=NET_ADMIN --cap-add=SYS_ADMIN --privileged -i -t l7mp node l7mp-proxy.js -c <config_file> -l warn -s
 ```

 #### Kubernetes
-To enforce these capabilities for l7mp containers, set `securityContext` of l7mp containers as the follows:
+To enforce capabilities required for l7mp containers, set l7mp containers' `securityContext`:
 ```yaml
       containers:
       - name: l7mp